devitocodespro/-devitocodespro.github.io/about.md

 Ed's research interests span seismic imaging, finite-difference methods, boundary conditions, wavefield modeling, and full-waveform inversion (FWI).
-His multidisciplinary approach to geophysics and computational science has positioned him as a valuable asset to the Devito Codes Ltd. team.
+His multidisciplinary approach to geophysics and computational science has positioned him as a valuable asset to the Devito Codes team.

 ## Jack Betteridge, Research Scientist